bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 certain fields are used.
 For example, choose whether to use the "target milestone" field or the "status whiteboard" field.

+useclassification
+    If this is on, Bugzilla will associate each product with a specific classification.
+But you must have 'editclassification' permissions enabled in order to edit classifications.

+usetargetmilestone
+    Do you wish to use the Target Milestone field?

 useqacontact
     This allows you to define an email address for each component, in addition to that of the default assignee, who will be sent